-11. EXEMPTIONS: Are there any exemptions for properties that would allow landowners to exceed the BUA limits without obtaining a variance or approval for BUA Averaging?
+12. EXEMPTIONS: Are there any exemptions for properties that would allow landowners to exceed the BUA limits without obtaining a variance or approval for BUA Averaging?

 Response: There is currently an exemption for properties whose lot lines have not changed since 1993.
-The proposed amendments recommend ending this exemption because this allows these lots to exceed the amount of BUA criteria (24% or 50%) to which other lots are held.
+The proposed amendments recommend phasing out this exemption because this allows these lots to exceed the amount of BUA criteria (24% or 50%) to which other lots are held.
 This is based on feedback received from the Planning Board and the Board of Commissioners, who have expressed a desire that the updated standards treat similar lots equally to the greatest extent possible.
+Therefore, until July 1, 2025 pre-1993 lots would be allowed to construct up to 34% built-upon area on a site - the same amount permitted as a minor variance.
+After 2025, all lots pursuing the low-density option would be held to 24% built-upon area.

 For further context: Currently a regulatory disparity exists between residential lots within the watershed - some lots that redevelop as low density are held to the 24% BUA limit and others are not; this disparity has existed for 25 years.
-The proposed standards would hold all residential lots redeveloping via the low density option to a 24% BUA limit, equalizing the treatment of all residential lots.
+The proposed standards would hold all residential lots redeveloping via the low density option to a 24% BUA limit starting in 2025, equalizing the treatment of all residential lots.
 This is an important consideration the PBOC has heard citizens, Planning Board members, and Commissioners articulate throughout the process.
 The PBOC drafted language that would have exempted select lots based on long-standing ownership (i.e. "grandfathering"), but this was determined not to be supported legally.

-- 12. RESIDENTIAL VS. NON-RESIDENTIAL PROPERTIES: Do the proposed amendments treat residential properties differently than non-residential properties within the watershed?
+- 13. RESIDENTIAL VS. NON-RESIDENTIAL PROPERTIES: Do the proposed amendments treat residential properties differently than non-residential properties within the watershed?

 Response: Both the current and proposed amended standards apply the 24% and 50% BUA limits to all properties within the watershed regardless of whether they are residential or non-residential.
 The proposed amendments, however, recommend flexibility in meeting watershed requirements on the block bounded by Main/Depot/Jackson Streets and adjacent properties.
-This is supported by the Comprehensive Plan, which cites the importance of removing barriers to development in already developed areas to allow investment to occur. - 13.
+This is supported by the Comprehensive Plan, which cites the importance of removing barriers to development in already developed areas to allow investment to occur. - 14.
 RAINWATER MITIGATION: What are measures that any/all current or prospective single-family homeowners in the watershed area can do to help mitigate stormwater runoff issues?

 Response: There are a variety of low-cost measures that residents can utilize to manage rainwater.
 These range from rain gardens and French drains to disconnected downspouts and rain barrels capturing rain from a roof.
 Many of these measures are being implemented already by residents throughout town for environmental and aesthetic reasons.
 By installing and redirecting rainwater towards these facilities residents can increase rainwater infiltration on-site and reduce the amount of pollutants from fertilizers and car chemicals being washed off site during rain events.
+The proposed amendments would require expansions resulting in more than 24% built-upon area and the redevelopment of single-family lots to install some of these features as part of permit approval.
 Examples are included in the resources materials on the Map & Text Amendments webpage.